Mount Sheridan (Qld)

 Mount Sheridan has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on AreaSearch's analysis of ABS population updates and new addresses validated since the Census, Mount Sheridan (Qld) statistical area (Lv2)'s population was estimated at around 9,042 as of Nov 2025.
-This reflects an increase of 364 people from the 2021 Census figure of 8,678.
-The change is inferred from AreaSearch's estimate of resident population at 9,024 following examination of ABS's latest ERP data release (June 2024) and an additional 72 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,341 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Natural growth contributed approximately 57.99999999999999% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Mount Sheridan's population is estimated at around 9,059 as of Feb 2026.
+This reflects an increase of 381 people (4.4%) since the 2021 Census, which reported a population of 8,678 people.
+The change is inferred from the resident population of 9,024, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 82 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,344 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 57.99999999999999% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts in line with ABS Greater Capital Region projections released in 2023.
-Future population trends project an above median growth for Australia's non-metropolitan areas, with the Mount Sheridan (Qld) (SA2) expected to increase by 1,317 persons to 2041, reflecting a total increase of 14.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, an above median population growth of Australia's non-metropolitan areas is projected, with the suburb expected to increase by 1,317 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 14.2% in total over the 17 years.

 Frequently Asked Questions - Population